 Drill pipe centralizer

 The use of a drill pipe centralizer to center the drill pipe and diverter tool will help achieve placement of the cement as designed.

-A viscous pill can be spotted below the bottom of the cement plug before the cementing stage to help provide a base for the heavier cement slurry in lighter muds and to prevent the cement from sinking.
+A viscous pill can be spotted below the bottom of the balanced cement plug before the cementing stage to help provide a base for the heavier slurry in lighter muds and to prevent the CMT from sinking.
 Figure 7 shows a successful plug job.

 To ensure the correct top of cement (TOC) in an open hole (especially if the open hole size is unknown), it is common practice to spot extra cement in the hole.

 The drill pipe is run in hole to the desired top of the cement, and the excess slurry is reverse circulated out.
 Reverse circulation is preferred rather than conventional circulation bottoms-up because it is faster and safer.
 Bottom-up circulation takes longer, and the slurry might set.
 If it is not completely circulated out, the drill pipe can get stuck.

 One important point to consider is fracture pressure safety limits; reverse circulating tends to apply more pressure directly onto the formation than does direction circulation because the friction pressure is at the top and inside the drill pipe in the second case (Fig. 9).

 The slurry thickening time should take into account this reverse circulating time

 Plug placement tool

 The plug placement tool consists of a landing sub at the end of the drill pipe (above the diverter tool) and a locator sub set at a calculated distance above the landing sub (Fig. 10).
 The depth of the locator sub depends on the length of the balanced cement plug and hole or D/Ps dimensions.
 Darts with a burst disc are used ahead of and behind the cement slurry.
 When they land in the locator sub, the burst discs rupture, indicating slurry placement.
 The darts must be dropped from a plug launcher at the surface.